kcrary/istari/docs/rewriting.md

     Replaces the target term (having head constant `c`) with `M`, if they are beta-equivalent.
 (Cheaper than convert.)

+  + `convertIrr /[term M] within [captures] [targets]/`

+    The term `M` and the target term must begin with the same constant.
+Replaces the target term with `M` if they are beta-equivalent, except that the two terms can differ in the constant's irrelevant arguments.

 - `fold /[term M] within [captures] [targets]/`